eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 * **New Session-Bound Deployment Model:** A primary deployment model using **(D)TLS Exported Authenticators** has been introduced.
 This aligns the protocol with the **SEAT WG charter** and directly supports continuous attestation for Trusted Execution Environments (TEEs).

-* **Preliminary Formal Model of Attestation Renewal:** Exploratory formal modeling and analysis of the attestation renewal model has been completed.
+* **Preliminary Formal Model of Attestation Renewal:** Exploratory formal modeling and analysis of the attestation renewal model has been conducted.

 * **Consolidation of Implementation Guide:** Key concepts from the separate implementation guide (`draft-ritz-eca-impl-00`) have been merged into this core specification for clarity and completeness.
 This includes:
     * **Instance Factor Patterns (IFP):** The Hardware-Rooted (A), Orchestrator-Provisioned (B), and Artifact-Based (C) patterns are now formally part of the core draft.
     * **Reference Profile and Examples:** A concrete reference profile (`ECA-VM-BOOTSTRAP-V1`) and a detailed (D)TLS example have been included as appendices.
     * **Implementation Status:** The section detailing the prototype's status is now included.

-* **Removed SAE from RECOMMENDED or normative transport requirements.
-Preliminary formal modeling and validation demonstrates that SAE is not required to maintain the security properties inherent in the logic of the applied cryptography.
+* **Removed SAE from RECOMMENDED or normative transport requirements.** Preliminary formal modeling suggests that SAE is not required to maintain the security properties inherent in the logic of the applied cryptography.
 * **Removed chaining and heirachal trust section (attestation renewal is a stronger example of AR re-use)

 ### Scope and Terminology Refinements